-The opening workshop of the ECDN will be focused on career paths and development.
-This event will involve presentations, panel discussions, and Q&A around the variety of career paths available to early career scholars (i.e. PhD students, postdocs, early career lecturers etc along with teasing out the benefits, drawbacks, opportunities and challenges of the different options.
-It will also seek to provide guidance on how best to develop and manage your academic career and support your academic and research network.
+The opening workshop of the ECDN focused on career paths and development.
+This event involved presentations, panel discussions, and Q&A around the variety of career paths available to early career scholars (i.e. PhD students, postdocs, early career lecturers etc along with teasing out the benefits, drawbacks, opportunities and challenges of the different options.
+It sought to provide guidance on how best to develop and manage your academic career and support your academic and research network.

 - Prof. Denis Harrington, Head of Graduate Business, Waterford Institute of Technology

 - Prof. Thia Hennessy, Dean of Cork University Business School, University College Cork

 - Dr. Christine Cross, Acting Dean, Kemmy Business School, University of Limerick